Database with SIT (Specific ion Interaction Theory) aqueous activity model for the H2O-CO2-LiCl-NaCl-Li2CO3 system

 $$\ce{2 Li+ + CO2_{(aq)} + OH- <=>> Li2CO3_{(s)} + H+}$$

 Ramirez-Velazquez et al. (2024) studied the direct carbonation of a LiCl brine, with a [LiCl]=4.4 M, making this a ‘high’ ionic strength electrolyte.
-A e.g. PHREEQC, model simulating this process has thus to include an aqueous activity model suitable for high ionic strength aqueous solutions, such as the Pitzer one, or simplier i.e. with less number of equations and less parameters, the SIT one (Specific ion Interaction Theory ; e.g. Grenthe et al., 1997) :
+A e.g. PHREEQC, model simulating this process has thus to include an aqueous activity model suitable for high ionic strength aqueous solutions, such as the Pitzer one, or simplier i.e. with less number of equations and less parameters, the SIT one (Specific ion Interaction Theory ; equation IX.4 at the page 332 of Grenthe et al., 1997) :

 $$ \ln \gamma_i = -\frac{z_i^2 \cdot A(T) \cdot \sqrt{I}}{1+1.5\sqrt{I}} +